itamshab/SI-fractionation/eda/fractions.md

     ## Residuals                      38 1040.7    27.4
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+Total POM (fPOM+oPOM) decrease in amount from beginning to end at high water content, but remain the same at low water content (although changes in each pool).
+This fits the delta 13C values and indicates POM is sensitive to decomposition at higher water contents.
+This does not mean C loss, it could mean relative stabilization after microbial processing.